 Regardless of which pour over coffee maker you choose, make sure you purchase the correct filters.
 There are reusable coffee filters, but I have not tried them.

-Method 2: Press Coffee
+4. Press Coffee

 For a while, I made coffee in an AeroPress every day.
-I still enjoy the coffee from an AeroPress but the pour over method and French press have become my preferred way to brew coffee.
+I still enjoy the coffee from an AeroPress but the pour over method and French press have become my preferred way to brew press style coffee.

 Coffee Making Gear